How to Deal With a Sexually Demanding Husband: 11 Tips

 If your husband wants sex every day, the first step in handling a sexually demanding husband is to have an open and honest conversation about how his demands make you feel and what you are comfortable with.

-It is essential to establish clear boundaries and communicate them consistently while maintaining respect for your partner’s desires.
-In learning how to handle a sexually demanding husband, discuss ways to compromise and find a mutually satisfying solution that respects both your needs and desires.
+It is essential to establish clear boundaries and have consistent communication about sex with them while maintaining respect for your partner’s desires.
+In learning how to deal with a sexually demanding husband, discuss ways to compromise and find a mutually satisfying solution that respects both your needs and desires.

 - Quick tip: Start the conversation at a calm moment, not during or after conflict, to avoid defensiveness.